kym1924/marvel-cinematic-universe/README.md

 - Repositories get immutable data stream from Database and expose it to the ViewModel.

 ### Room Database
-- To use the database efficiently, refer to the 7-pro-tips. [(link)](https://medium.com/androiddevelopers/7-pro-tips-for-room-fbadea4bfbd1)

 ![Room Database](./images/database.png)

+- To use the Room database efficiently, refer to [the 7-pro-tips.](https://medium.com/androiddevelopers/7-pro-tips-for-room-fbadea4bfbd1)
 - **Pre-populate your database via RoomDatabase#Callback.**
   - You can detect the moment the database is created with RoomDatabase.Callback().
   - Using [WorkManager](https://github.com/kym1924/marvel/blob/master/app/src/main/java/com/kimym/marvel/worker/MarvelDatabaseWorker.kt), add default data when a database is created.